The fees set by colleges vary. Costs may also change from year to year.

 Access to HE courses delivered by colleges in England and approved for public funding are co-funded by the Education and Skills Funding Agency.

-There is more information on Advanced Learning Loans and repayment arrangements on the Government website.
+We have published a short video explaining all about the Advanced Leaner Loan and how Access to HE Students can apply.
+There is also more information on Advanced Learning Loans and repayment arrangements on the Government website.

 If you are a member of the Armed Services, you may also be able to use enhanced learning credits towards the tuition fees for an Access to HE Diploma under the ELCAS scheme.
 Some service leavers may also be able to use the publicly-funded further/higher education scheme to pay for an Access to HE Diploma which is immediately followed by a degree or other higher education course.
 Service education officers or transition staff should be able to help you choose the best route.